roomate/Shell-Python/README.md

 ### Non built-in commands

 In contrast, non built-in commands do not exist within the shell application itself, they belongs to some external software.
-The very majority of them are located in the GNU **coreutils** or the **C Standard library**, written in C or Bash language.
+The very majority of them are located in the [**GNU coreutils**](https://en.wikipedia.org/wiki/GNU_Core_Utilities) or the [**GNU C Standard library**](https://en.wikipedia.org/wiki/Glibc), written in C or Bash language.
 Hence, they belong to higher-level software layers of the OS.
 You can by the way find the corresponding executableson your own computer, in the `/bin` directory (for Linux OS).
 When you call such a programm, the shell will fetch it via the `$PATH` environment variable, and execute it the binary.
 Common examples are `ls`, `ln` or `mkdir`.
 Also, the shell actually `fork` the calling process into a **child** and **parent** process, meaning the binary is executed in its own environment, different to that of the shell.

 Please, keep in mind that both built-in and non built-in, for the most part of them, abide by the [POSIX](https://fr.wikipedia.org/wiki/POSIX) standard.